-Use bright lighting – it will cause the accumulation of algae, which is important for the Red Tail Shark’s diet.
-However, don’t consider it a tank cleaner, as the amount of algae it consumes is not by any means impressive.
+Use bright aquarium lighting for aquatic plants – it will cause the accumulation of algae, which is important for the Red Tail Shark’s diet.
+However, don’t consider this shark a fish tank cleaner, as the amount of algae it consumes is not by any means impressive.

 When juvenile this fish is timid and it will mainly look for places to hide.